Chapter 1:

 The Next Morning...

 "Well, Aisellia!
-I heard your family might be helping but to think they'd send you out with the rest of us"
+I heard your family might be helping, but to think they'd send you out with the rest of us."

-"...I can bet you convinced your family to join in so you could follow me didn't you?"
+"...I can bet you convinced your family to join in so you could follow me, didn't you?"

 Shock overwhelmed the blonde-haired male, or so he pretended to feign to be drawn back by the statement.
 Quickly bouncing back with his rebuttal.

 "....Of course not!
-Why would someone do such a cur-like thing?
+Why would someone do such a thing?
 I'm offended you would even think that!"

 (He totally did that...)

-(Everything was assembled and put together among the families by the Temple, Father Leon is the coordinator and supervisor to all of us and the whole expedition.)
+(Everything was assembled and put together among the families by the Temple.
+Father Leon is the coordinator and supervisor to all of us and the whole expedition.)

-"So Ian" One of the noble girls Cana began, speaking to the male she held a conversation with on the cart, her short friend sitting by her side together sharing a log to sit on.
+"So Ian?"
+One of the noble girls Cana began, speaking to the male she held a conversation with on the cart, her short friend sitting by her side, together sharing a log to sit on.

 "Do you believe in the spooky rumors of the free marches?"